SpaceX valuation is sentiment-driven, says Direxion CEO

 While the focus remains on growth opportunities, Yones advises investors to monitor shifts in market sentiment closely.
 He cautioned that if sentiment changes and investors start demanding cash flows commensurate with the valuation, SpaceX could experience weakness.
 This creates a balancing act for investors weighing ambition and innovation against traditional financial metrics.

-What specific financial milestones would SpaceX need to achieve to align its valuation with fundamental economics?
+What specific financial milestones must SpaceX achieve to transition its valuation from sentiment-driven to fundamentally supported?